 Medication errors are some of the most common reasons for medical malpractice claims.
 Although the safety of new prescription drugs has received a great deal of media attention in the last few years, prescription negligence and improper medication has always been a medical concern, often leading to serious injury or wrongful death.

-Our experienced trial lawyers take on complex hospital negligence lawsuits involving large healthcare providers and their insurance companies.
+Our experienced Columbus trial lawyers take on complex hospital negligence and medical malpractice lawsuits involving large healthcare providers and their insurance companies.
 We develop persuasive claims and pursue fair out-of-court settlements.
 If you are not satisfied with the offer, we will not hesitate to take your case to court.

 CALL THE LAWYERS OTHER LAWYERS CALL™

 Our Columbus lawyers have a proven track record in medical malpractice cases, visit our verdicts and settlements page for a list of results.
 For additional resources, please visit our medical malpractice information and birth injury information centers, or contact us for a FREE case evaluation.

 Not every bad medical result means someone was negligent.
 Our Columbus medical malpractice attorneys analyze these cases for confused and concerned patients.
 We simplify complex medical matters, identify liability, and aggressively pursue legal remedies.
 We help people get answers.
 Did your doctor: